austingebauer/go-ray-tracer/README.md

 My second rendering is a clock.
 The clock has a pixel for each hour of 1-12.

 The rendering demonstrates the use of matrix transforms (e.g., translate, rotate) on points.

+You may need to squint in order to see the hour locations on the clock!

 To produce the rendering, run:
 ```bash